Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 How the disease develops

-The mechanism of the appearance of the disease is the expansion and subsequent bulging under the mucous veins, in which blood stagnates.
-This process is called varicose veins, it seems to take place on the legs.
+The mechanism of the appearance of the disease is the expansion and subsequent bulging of veins under the mucous membranes, in which blood stagnates.
+This process is called varicose veins, and it seems to occur on the legs.

-The development of hemorrhoids does not begin after childbirth, but even during pregnancy.
-This is due to the ongoing physiological changes.
+The development of hemorrhoids does not begin after childbirth, but during pregnancy.
+This is due to the physiological changes that occur.
 A predisposing factor is an increase in blood volume.
-In the third trimester, it becomes about a third more.
+In the third trimester it becomes about a third more.

-• during pregnancy, hormones lower the tone of the vascular walls, worsening blood circulation;
+• during pregnancy, hormones reduce the tone of the vascular walls, impairing blood circulation;

-• increased pressure on the veins, which is exerted by the uterus with the fetus, resulting in blood stasis;
+• the pressure on the veins that the uterus and fetus exert increases, resulting in blood stagnation;

-• constipation or diarrhea cause increased tension in the vessels of the hemorrhoidal plexus when trying to defecate or defecate;
+• constipation or diarrhea cause increased tension in the vessels of the hemorrhoidal plexus when attempting to defecate or defecate;

-• hemorrhoids become aggravated, the treatment of which will be required after childbirth, precisely with attempts, when the tension in the pelvic region is super strong, plus the pressure of the baby's head is added.
+• hemorrhoids worsen, the treatment of which will be required after childbirth, precisely during pushing, when the tension in the pelvic area is extremely strong, plus pressure from the baby’s head is added.

 Development occurs during pregnancy

-Other reasons specific to ordinary people also play a role.
-For example, looking for a way to treat hemorrhoids after childbirth, you often have to:
+Other reasons common to ordinary people also play a role.
+For example, when looking for a way to treat hemorrhoids after childbirth, you often have to:

 • leading a “sedentary-lying” lifestyle.

-As a result, a young mother, in addition to all the joys and difficulties, finds unpleasant and sometimes frightening signs in herself.
-Symptoms of hemorrhoids after the completion of childbirth do not differ from its usual manifestations:
+As a result, the young mother, in addition to all the joys and difficulties, discovers unpleasant and sometimes frightening signs.
+Symptoms of hemorrhoids after childbirth are no different from its usual manifestations:

 • unusual, uncomfortable sensations in the anus - as if something is interfering, heaviness, itching, burning;

-• pain during movement, sitting, during bowel movements;
+• pain when moving, sitting, during bowel movements;

-• the release of red blood during bowel movements, with loads in different quantities;
+• release of red blood during bowel movements, under loads in different quantities;

-• the appearance of "bumps" that fall out of the anus, which can disappear and appear or be located there permanently.
+• the appearance of “bumps” falling out of the anus, which can disappear and appear or be located there permanently.

-Hemorrhoids after childbirth usually develop slowly.
-Its sudden exacerbation is due to the presence of the disease earlier.
-Symptoms usually appear one or two at a time.
-Which of them, how pronounced - is determined by the form and stage of the disease.
+Hemorrhoids usually develop slowly after childbirth.
+Its sudden exacerbation is explained by the presence of the disease earlier.
+Signs usually appear one or two at a time.
+Which of them, how pronounced, is determined by the form and stage of the disease.

-1. Internal - the vessels increase inside the rectum, without leaving through the anus.
+1. Internal - the vessels increase inside the rectum, without exiting through the anus.

-2. External - "bumps" are formed under the skin from the outside, skin folds remain.
+2. External – “bumps” form under the skin on the outside, skin folds remain.

-3. Combined - with this form, hemorrhoids after childbirth combine the signs of the first and second forms.
+3. Combined - with this form, hemorrhoids after childbirth combine the symptoms of the first and second forms.

 1. Blood discharge, pain and other symptoms are possible.
-Vascular plexuses (hemorrhoids) stretched with blood do not come out (do not fall out).
+The choroid plexuses (hemorrhoids) stretched with blood do not come out (do not fall out).
 Often there are no symptoms.

-2. Knots can fall out during straining, physical exertion.
-Then they go inside on their own.
+2. The nodes may fall out during straining or physical activity.
+Then they move inward on their own.

-3. At this stage, hemorrhoids have to be removed manually.
+3. At this stage of hemorrhoids, the nodes have to be removed manually.

-4. Knots fall out at minimal loads, they cannot be set.
-Bleeding is profuse, thrombosis develops.
+4. The nodes fall out with minimal loads and cannot be set back.
+Bleeding is profuse and thrombosis develops.

-• 3/4 of people will sooner or later discover that they have a disease;
+• 3/4 of people will sooner or later discover they have a disease;

-• every second pregnant woman has hemorrhoids, but does not manifest itself in any way, and after childbirth, most do not have to decide what to do, since the disease goes away by itself;
+• Every second pregnant woman has hemorrhoids, but does not manifest itself in any way, and after giving birth, most do not have to decide what to do, since the disease goes away on its own;

 • only 4% of patients seek medical help;

-• Correctly selected treatment allows you to recover in 90% of cases, the rest require surgical intervention.
+• Correctly selected treatment allows recovery in 90% of cases, the rest require surgical intervention.

-It follows from this that it is necessary to contact a proctologist (colonoproctologist), and as soon as possible.
-He will tell you how to cure hemorrhoids, which worsened after childbirth.
+It follows that it is necessary to contact a proctologist (colonoproctologist) as early as possible.
+He will tell you how to cure hemorrhoids that worsened after childbirth.

-Nursing mothers should not take many medicines.
-This applies not only to tablets, but also to local preparations.
-However, there are many safe treatments available.
+Breastfeeding mothers should not take many medications.
+This applies not only to tablets, but also to local medications.
+However, there are plenty of safe treatment options.

 3. Rectal suppositories.

-5. Folk remedies for hemorrhoids, which are acceptable after childbirth, are decoctions, warm baths.
+5. Folk remedies for hemorrhoids that are acceptable after childbirth are decoctions and warm baths.

-Even if the instructions for the drug indicate that it is allowed for nursing, you can not take it on your own.
-Each organism is individual, only a doctor can make the right decision on the appointment of a course of treatment.
+Even if the instructions for the drug indicate that it is approved for nursing, you should not take it yourself.
+Each organism is individual; only a doctor can make the right decision on prescribing a course of treatment.

 The first stage of the disease usually does not require the use of medications.
-Doctor's prescriptions are reduced to recommendations for nutrition, sufficient physical activity, personal hygiene.
+The doctor's prescriptions boil down to recommendations on nutrition, sufficient physical activity, and personal hygiene.

-More complex cases of hemorrhoids, the consequences of which can be seen in the photo on the Internet, are treated both locally and systemically.
+More complex cases of hemorrhoids, the consequences of which can be seen in photos on the Internet, are treated both locally and systemically.
 The drugs used constrict blood vessels, reduce inflammation, and relieve pain.

 • Duphalac;